HWal/Water_meter_reader/README.md

 Water meter reader - This is work in progress!
 ==============================================

-These programs, written in python, is an attempt to convert an image of a water meter into the numbers showing water usage.
+An attempt to convert an image of a water meter into the numbers showing water usage.

 Hardware
 --------